Huron River Chain of Lakes Association

 Make a Difference

-We are pleased to announce that as of April 23, 2025, HRCOLA Donate has been approved for 501(c)(3).
-After that date donations made to HRCOLA as tax deductible.
+We are pleased to announce that as of April 23, 2025, HRCOLA Foundation has been approved for 501(c)(3).
+After that date donations made to HRCOLA are tax deductible.
 (Basis $50 membership fees are not deductible, but membership fee amounts over $50 ($50 of $100 supporting membership and $200 of $250 lake champion membership levels) and donations are.

 More importantly, your donations will help us continue to expand our activities to protect and enhance the quality of water in our lakes and river.